Reading Time: 11 minutes

 Automated Coaching™ is broader than artificial intelligence (AI).
 However, where appropriate, AI can play a fundamental role in helping make Automated Coaching™ more adaptive and impactful.

-How Can Leaders Rethink What's Possible With Coaching for Today's Workplace
+How Can Development Leaders Adapt To What’s Possible With Coaching for Today’s Workplace

 Traditional coaching strategies have shortcomings that can be felt across an organization.
 However, scaling the development of team members is more tangible today.